Anti-Japanese sentiment in China: Postwar issues

 There is deep resentment over the veneration of Imperial Japanese war veterans in the Yasukuni Shrine, where a number of war criminals are enshrined, treated as kami or important spirits, and the fact that the shrine openly states that the purpose of Japanese military involvement in Asia was to bring prosperity and liberation to Asians.
 This is further exacerbated by attempts to whitewash Japan's role in the war in certain school history textbooks, such as by softening some statements and removing others.
 That some popular media such as comics, books, movies, or documentaries depicting Japanese wartime involvement in atrocities are withdrawn due to nationalist or popular sentiment further contributes to this image.
 As examples, critics point to the withdrawal of Iris Chang's The Rape of Nanking from planned publication and the censorship of scenes of the Nanjing Massacre from the Japanese theatrical release of The Last Emperor.

 China refused war reparations from Japan in the 1972 Joint Communiqué.
 Japan gave official development assistance (ODA), amounting to 3 trillion yen (US$30 billion).
 According to estimates, Japan accounts for more than 60 percent of China's ODA received.
 About 25 percent of the funding for all of China's infrastructure projects between 1994 and 1998 — including roads, railways, telecom systems and harbours — came from Japan.

 Japanese aid to China was rarely formally publicized to the Chinese people by the Chinese government, until Japan announced that aid was to be phased out.
 It was finally publicly acknowledged by Chinese premier Wen Jiabao during his April 2007 trip to Japan.

 The United States, Japan, and Taiwan have been attempting to contain China.
 Japan's more recent debate to revise Article 9, the "No War" clause, is viewed with suspicion of possible re-militarization.
 Anti-Japanese sentiment in China is also highlighted by the branding of several prominent Taiwanese politicians (especially those who advocate for Taiwanese independence) as "Japanese running dogs" and hanjian (traitors) by Chinese state media.

 Contemporary issues

 A sign in a Guangzhou restaurant reads "Japanese and dogs are forbidden here."
-The phrase alludes to a sign in the Shanghai International Settlement which allegedly said "Chinese and dogs are forbidden here."
-However the sign in Huangpu Park actually listed 10 regulations in English, the first being: "The Gardens are reserved for the Foreign Community", and the fourth being "Dogs and bicycles are not admitted".
+The phrase alludes to a sign in the Shanghai International Settlement abbreviated in popular memory as "Chinese and dogs are forbidden here."
+The sign in Huangpu Park actually listed 10 regulations in English, the first being: "The Gardens are reserved for the Foreign Community", and the fourth being "Dogs and bicycles are not admitted".